-9 Magnificent Health Benefits of Green Peas, Matar + Healthy Recipes
+9 Magnificent Green Peas benefits (Matar) + Healthy Recipes

 Green peas or matar have a dynamic delicious flavor, superb texture and are power packed with health-promoting nutrients.
 They are incredible source of nutrients like Vitamin K, Vitamin C, Phosphorus, B-complex vitamins and magnesium.
 Pulses or legumes like Green peas are also referred to as poor man’s meat as they are a good source of proteins.
 Vegetarians should try and include pulses and legumes to increase their protein intake.
 Pulses lack the amino acid methionine and care should be taken to use a combination of cereals and pulses to make it a good quality protein meal.